GarrettBeatty/MyLambdaFunctiuon/MyLambdaFunction/README.md

 ```

 ## Start your Lambda function
-1. Update the launchsettings.json path to the lambda test tool
+1. Update the launchsettings.json path to the lambda test tool (may or may not be required if the path is already correct)
 2. in visual studio click run

 Then navigate to `http://localhost:5050` in your browser.